 A Cyberattack Could Put You out of Business

 The financial consequences of a cyberattack could be devastating.
-The average cost to recover from such an attack is $1.2 million, according to the Global State of Cybersecurity report.
+In 2023, the average cost of a data breach globally reached an all-time high of $4.45 million, according to IBM’s latest Cost of a Data Breach report.
+For organizations with fewer than 500 employees, the average cost is around $3.31 million.
 Such a steep, unexpected expense could force a small business or nonprofit organization to close its doors.

 What To Do